 top of page

-While mealworms aren’t one of the food that would be found in their natural habitat, mealworms make an excellent food supplement.
+While mealworms aren’t one of the foods that would be found in their natural habitat, mealworms make an excellent food supplement.

 Like people, pet chameleons need the right balance of vitamins, minerals, protein, fat, and carbohydrates to thrive.

 In the wild, they get an ample amount of vitamins and minerals through the insects they eat.
-These insects such as crickets and grasshoppers will feed on fruits and vegetables before it gets eaten by the chameleons.
+These insects, such as crickets and grasshoppers, will feed on fruits and vegetables before they get eaten by the chameleons.

-On the other hand, in captivity, the insects they eat are usually bought at stores that are feeder insects.
+On the other hand, in captivity, the insects they eat are usually bought at stores that sell feeder insects.
 This means the insects aren’t fed the proper food to get all the nutrition.
 The insects are bred just to be sold as feeders.
-When it’s fed to the chameleons, the crickets will not have enough vitamins and minerals to meet the chameleon’s daily supplements intake.
+When it’s fed to the chameleons, the cricket will not have enough vitamins and minerals to meet the chameleons’ daily supplement intake.

 Therefore, you’ll either have to sprinkle them with vitamin supplements or feed them other foods like mealworms.

-Omega-3 fatty acids – Helps improves bone and joint health, keeps the eyes healthy, and helps keeps the skin healthy.
+Help improve bone and joint health, keep the eyes healthy, and help keep the skin healthy.

 Mealworms also have vitamins B5 and B12 which help aid in growth and development.

-Fiber – Fiber in mealworms will help chameleons with the digestion of foods and prevent constipation.
+Fiber in mealworms will help chameleons with the digestion of food and prevent constipation.

 Can Baby Chameleons Eat Mealworms

 When feeding baby chameleons, always feed them live and healthy mealworms.
-Dead mealworms have fewer proteins and other nutrition than live mealworms will.
+Dead mealworms have fewer proteins and other nutrients than live mealworms.
 In addition, dead mealworms could contain parasites and dangerous bacteria.

 Freeze-dried or dried mealworms should be avoided when feeding baby chameleons.
 These types of mealworms don’t have the necessary nutrition that baby chameleons need.
-When the mealworms are freeze-dried, it loses nearly half of their nutrition.
-Therefore, feeding freeze-dried mealworms should not be fed to them unless you really need to.
+When the mealworms are freeze-dried, they lose nearly half of their nutrition.
+Therefore, freeze-dried mealworms should not be fed to them unless you really need to.
 The only time you should feed them is when there are absolutely no other foods to feed them.

-Baby chameleons should only be fed small mealworms that they can fit easily into their mouth.
-Medium and large-sized mealworms could choke the baby chameleons.
+Baby chameleons should only be fed small mealworms that they can easily fit into their mouths.
+Medium- and large-sized mealworms could choke the baby chameleons.

 Can Chameleons Eat Dead Mealworms?

-All chameleons regardless of their age will need part of their diet to be live.
+All chameleons, regardless of their age, will need part of their diet to live.
 Baby and juvenile chameleons will need about 80% live protein in their diet, while adults require just 20% live protein in their diet.

 Dead mealworms do not have as much nutritional value as live mealworms would.
 While they are alive, their body holds a large percentage of water.
 That water is would hold the vast majority of the nutrients in their bodies.

-When the mealworms die, they will start to lose water, and along with the nutrients that are in there.
+When the mealworms die, they will start to lose water, along with the nutrients that are in them.

 Chameleons can be fed dead mealworms, but you’ll need to be careful about it.
 It’s important to find out how they died in the first place.
 If the mealworms died due to sickness or had parasites, these could be passed down to the chameleons.